Sadnuro/delilah_resto/README.md

  9. Finally refresh schemas in the sidebar left.
 A schema with the name `delilahresto` should appear.

 ### connect the database with the project
-Open the project in your editor code and open the file `action.js` in the `database` folder. then in line 2, you fin the  following code:
+Open the project in your editor code and open the file `actions.js` in the `src/database/` folder. then in line 2, you fin the  following code:

     const database = new Sequelize("mysql://root:PASSWORD@localhost:3306/delilahresto");
  in the code, you must change the `PASSWORD` with your MySQL password.